Real Estate Investment

 Learning how to flip a house in South Florida takes more than an HGTV binge.
 Here's the exact, numbers-first process our investor clients use to profit in 2026.

-If you want to learn how to flip a house in South Florida, start with the numbers — not the paint colors.
-Flipping looks effortless on TV, yet the investors who actually profit treat every deal like a spreadsheet first and a renovation second.
-In this guide, we'll walk through the exact process we coach our investor clients through across Palm Beach, Broward, and Miami-Dade counties.
+If you want to learn how to flip a house in South Florida, start with the numbers, not the paint colors.
+Flipping looks effortless on TV, but the investors who actually profit treat every deal like a spreadsheet first and a renovation second.
+This guide walks through the exact process we coach our investor clients through across Palm Beach, Broward, and Miami-Dade counties.

-Because the South Florida market moves fast, a clear system matters more here than almost anywhere else.
-So let's break it down step by step.
+The South Florida market moves fast, so a clear system matters more here than almost anywhere else.
+Here is how it works, step by step.

 Is flipping houses profitable in South Florida?

-Yes — but margins are tighter than the highlight reels suggest.
-In 2026, a typical South Florida flip targets a 10–20% return on the total project cost.
-Coastal markets like Boca Raton and Fort Lauderdale carry higher purchase prices, so your rehab budget and holding costs climb too.
-Inland areas, meanwhile, offer cheaper entry points and steadier margins.
+Yes, but margins are tighter than the highlight reels suggest.
+In 2026, a typical South Florida flip targets a 10 to 20 percent return on total project cost.
+Coastal markets like Boca Raton and Fort Lauderdale carry higher purchase prices, so rehab budgets and holding costs climb with them.
+Inland areas offer cheaper entry points and steadier margins.

 How to flip a house in 7 steps